GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/webRequest/index.md

 Starting from Chrome 72, an extension will be able to intercept a request only if it has host permissions to both the requested URL and the request initiator.

+Starting from Chrome 96, the webRequest API supports intercepting the WebTransport over HTTP/3 handshake request.
+Since the handshake is done by means of an HTTP CONNECT request, its flow fits into HTTP-oriented webRequest model.
+Note that:

+- Once the session is established, extensions cannot observe or intervene in the session via the webRequest API.
+- Modifying HTTP request headers in 'onBeforeSendHeaders' is ignored.
+- Redirects and authentications are **not supported** in WebTransport over HTTP/3.

 ## Concepts

 As the following sections explain, events in the web request API use request IDs, and you can